chipbrommer/guessingNumberGame/README.md

 # guessingNumberGame
-A java game that randomizes a number 0 to 1000.
-Then allows the user to guess that number with clues to how close the use is becoming.
+The Guessing Number Game is a game built with Java that randomizes a number 0 to 1000.

+The program allows the user to continuely guess at that number with clues to how close the user is becoming.